MartinZ29/Aloha-project1/README.md

 This project is basic about html/html5 and css/css3.

-Add mobile first view to the project.
-Breakpoint: mobile first, min-width 600px for tablet, min-width 1240px for desktop.
+Change the project to mobile first view.
+Breakpoint: min-width 600px for tablet, min-width 1240px for desktop.

+Welcome for all advices.